disclaimer.html Tel: (+5999) 888 7511 Fax: (+5999) 888 7512

 • Only sleep in air-conditioned or screened accommodation or carry an insecticide-impregnated bed net - and sleep under it!

 Travelers should seek advice on the risk of malaria in specific areas and time of year.
-The recommended prophylaxis for each country is decided on:

 • the risk of contracting malaria